nilamazing/DotNetCoreActivities/Readme.md

 3. Introduce React Semantic UI package.
 Steps to integrate the same :-
    i) npm install semantic-ui-react semantic-ui-css ii) import 'semantic-ui-css/semantic.min.css' in "index.tsx" file.
+4. Created an API Helper file containing the CRUD operation using Generics Data Type.
+Core operations are exposed and promise is       returned.
+5. Created a delay functionality to mimic actual REST API call and demonstrate the Loader functionality.
+6. Installed "uuid" npm package to create random Activity Id while creating entities.
+In case issues appear with Typescript, please follow the suggestion provided by VS Code Wizard and install the Typescript types definition file.

 Create Mediator Service Pattern